This delicious white chicken chili with great northern beans is the perfect comfort food when you want a quick and healthy weeknight meal.

 - toppings: avocado, cilantro, tortilla chips

-- On medium heat add 1 tbsp extra virgin olive oil, and chopped onion, and saute for 5 minutes.
+- On medium heat add 1 tablespoon extra virgin olive oil, and chopped onion, and saute for 5 minutes.

 - Add chopped jalapeno and poblano peppers and cook for 3 minutes until they release flavor.

-- Add garlic, cumin, and oregano and give them a stir for 30 seconds, followed by tomatillos, chilies, shredded chicken, great northern beans, 1/2 tsp salt, 1/4 tsp pepper, and 3 cups broth.
+- Add garlic, cumin, and oregano and give them a stir for 30 seconds, followed by tomatillos, chilies, shredded chicken, great northern beans, ½ teaspoon salt, ¼ teaspoon pepper, and 3 cups broth.
 Bring everything to a boil and reduce heat to medium-low.
 Simmer for 20 minutes.

-- Remove about 1/2 cup of liquid from the chili into a small bowl or cup and add the tapioca flour.
+- Remove about ½ cup of liquid from the chili into a small bowl or cup and add the tapioca flour.
 Whisk it until there are no lumps.
-Return the mixture to the pot and add 2 tbsp of nutritional yeast.
+Return the mixture to the pot and add 2 tablespoon of nutritional yeast.
 Stir everything together.

 - Serve the chili with chopped cilantro, cubed avocado, and tortilla chips or corn tortillas.